loukylor/VRC-Mods/README.md

 You can also change the color of the name, so instead of showing trust and friends, you could show friends only, or trust only, or just none.
 The list can also be numbered, or ticked and can be condensed so more stuff fits on one line.

+The list may also be turned off on startup, and can always be toggled on using `left ctrl + f1`

 I also plan to add more entries, please ping or DM with ideas.
 I don't bite!
 Oh yea, also report any errors to me.
 You can make an issue or ping/DM me.